openwns/documentation/usersGuide/framework/scenario/IMT-A_Channel_Model_calibration.rst

        return True

 In the codes presented above, ``scenarios.builders.CreatorPlacerBuilderUrbanMacro`` is used as creator placer builder. ``scenarios.builders.CreatorPlacerBuilderUrbanMacro`` is a child class of ``scenarios.builders.CreatorPlacerBuilder`` which is used in last chapter.
 Most parameters are pre-configurated according to Urban Macro (UMa) scenario model.
 In this scenario base station uses sectorization.
-One circles of base stations(totally 7 base stations: 1 in the mittle and 6 around it with a hexagonal form) and 0 user terminal, as shown below.
+One circles of base stations(totally 7 base stations: 1 in the mittle and 6 around it with a hexagonal form) and 0 user terminal, as shown in Figure :ref:`figure-scenarios-IMT-A-UMa`.

 .. _figure-scenarios-IMT-A-UMa: